Anjalisj4g/EDA--Statistics/README.md

 I plotted a distplot to check whether there was any outliers.
 There were many outliers.

-For removing outliers, I have used for methods :
+For removing outliers, I have used four methods :
 * By using mean and standard deviation
 * Z-score method
 * Percentile method